Herbs for babies – effects and application of a very mild “aromatherapy”

 Warm chest wraps, moist air, lots of closeness – and herbs such as elderberry, sage and chamomile can be helpful against colds.

-Many babies have difficulty settling down in the evening or sleep restlessly.
-It is precisely at these times that parents long for natural support to help their babies fall asleep quickly.
-The gentle power of selected herbs can provide soothing support – for example, through dried herbs in specially formulated baby herbal pads, which create a relaxing atmosphere with their calming scent – all without direct skin contact or irritation.
+Many babies have difficulty settling down in the evening or only sleep restlessly.
+Especially at such times, parents wish for a simple aid to help their baby fall asleep quickly.
+The gentle power of selected herbs can provide soothing support – for example, through dried herbs in specially formulated baby herb pads that create a relaxing atmosphere with their calming scent – entirely without direct skin contact or irritation.

 When babies are teething, many parents look for gentle support.
 A familiar term often comes up: amber necklaces.
 They are considered natural companions during teething and have been used in...